-People are entitled to make, change or terminate enterprise agreements under the FW Act.
+People are entitled to make, change or terminate enterprise agreements under the.
 It’s unlawful for a person to coerce or apply undue pressure to another person to influence them to agree or not agree to make, vary, extend or terminate a building enterprise agreement.

 Membership of unions and industrial associations

 It’s unlawful for a person to coerce another person to:

 - become or not become or remain or cease to be an officer or member of an industrial association

 - represent or advance the views, claims or interests of an industrial association

 - pay a fee to an industrial association or to someone in lieu of an industrial association

 - comply with a request by an industrial association

 - take part in industrial action